codecentric/net_automatic_interface/README.md

 ## How to use it?

-1. Install the nuget: `dotnet add package AutomaticInterface`
+1. Install the nuget: `dotnet add package AutomaticInterface`.
+2. Add `using AutomaticInterface;` or (Pro-tip) add `global using AutomaticInterface;` to you GlobalUsings.
-2. Tag your class with the `[GenerateAutomaticInterface]` attribute.
+3. Tag your class with the `[GenerateAutomaticInterface]` attribute.
-3. The Interface should now be available.
+4. The Interface should now be available.

 To validate or use the interface: